lukso-network/lsp-smart-contracts/docs/contracts/UniversalProfile.md

 _Deploying a UniversalProfile contract with owner set to address `initialOwner`._

 Set `initialOwner` as the contract owner and the `SupportedStandards:LSP3UniversalProfile` data key in the ERC725Y data key/value store.

-The `constructor` also allows funding the contract on deployment.
+- The `constructor` is payable and allows funding the contract on deployment.

+- The `initialOwner` will then be allowed to call protected functions marked with the `onlyOwner` modifier.

 <blockquote>